MobilityData/gtfs-validator/RULES.md

 ### forbidden_file

-A conditionally forbidden file is present in the feed.
+A forbidden file is present in the feed.

 #### References
 * [GTFS terms definition](https://gtfs.org/reference/static/#term-definitions)